-By: Arnold Toffler, Assistant Professor, Computer Science, Caldwell College
+By: Arnold Toffler, Assistant Professor, Computer Science, Caldwell University

 Most information technology professionals believe that cloud computing represents a massive change in direction for the industry.
 Cloud computing will likely alter the way businesses and individuals manage their information and e-commerce needs.
 It has the potential to revolutionize the industry.
 So what is it?

 Simply, it is computing on computers that are not on your desk or probably not even at your location, but somewhere on the Internet where geographical location is irrelevant.
 The computing is done on machines that may be owned and operated by your organization, but more likely on machines that are “rented” for a decade, a year, a day or even an hour.
 You can rent a computer or group of computers or 1,000 computers that function in whatever way you choose.
 You can put whatever you want on these computers.
 If an organization wants to set up an active Web site but does not want the expense of buying equipment, setting it up and maintaining it, a cloud service is the best way.
 Using a cloud service would save this organization a significant amount of money in both the initial investment and continuing maintenance, including the need for permanent IT employees.

 When you use a cloud service, the content of material is your responsibility, but everything else is the responsibility of the cloud service vendor.
 This not only includes the cost and maintenance of the equipment and high-speed Internet connections, but also more data protection and backup operations than any firm could afford.
 Most of the larger vendors offer continual, off-site backups so that even if there is a fire or an earthquake at a site, you would likely lose only a few minutes of recent data.